joshmocek/TiHighcharts/README.md

 ![TiHighcharts](https://raw.githubusercontent.com/joshmocek/TiHighcharts/master/screenshot.png)

 ## Notes
 1. This creates a webview and gives the user the option to take a picture and destroy the webview if there is no need for user interaction.
-This is implemented because of how poorly some widgets work with webviews remaining open.
-The loadChart() function takes in two parameters: the chart data, and a boolean (as seen in *Usage 1*).
+This is implemented because of how poorly some widgets work with webviews being kept open.
+The `loadChart()` function takes in two parameters: the chart data, and a boolean (as seen in **Usage 1**).
 In the below function the webview would be destroyed an replaced with a picture of the data.

 	`$.lineChart.loadChart({chartData, true});`

 2. In `com.jcm.tihighcharts/assets/html/chart.html` you will find that you might not always need to include `exporting.jsf`, `jquery.min.jsf`, or `highcharts-more.jsf`.
-If you don't feel free to delete those lines from the html and delete their files from the asset folder.
+If you find no need for them, feel free to delete those lines from the html and delete their associated files from the asset folder.

-3.

 ## Usage [![gitTio](http://gitt.io/badge.png)](http://gitt.io/component/com.jcm.TiHighcharts)